Boeing talks up 737 MAX 9 as aircraft makes first flight

 “Sales teams are out working with customers today.”

-The 737 MAX 10X was a 66-inch (cm) stretch of the MAX 9, with 46 inches forward of the wing and the remaining 20 inches aft of the wing.
+The 737 MAX 10X would be a 1.68m stretch of the MAX 9, with 1.17m forward of the wing and the remaining 50cm aft of the wing.

-As a result, Boeing engineers were working on a larger landing gear to accommodate the additional length of the aircraft.
+As a result, Boeing engineers are working on a larger landing gear to accommodate the additional length of the aircraft.

 “We just need a little more extension of that gear to enable the same rotation margin on takeoff as well as the landing performance from a contact margin,” Teal explained.